rd003/blog/content/posts/blob-storage-with-dotnet-mvc.md

   }
 ```

 **📢 Note:** Let's leave these things empty and set it in the `secrets-manager`.
-Secrets manage stores in the machine not in the project.
+Secrets manager stores secrets in the machine not in the project.
 In this way we can keep our secrets safe.
-In production, put those secrets in the environment variables of azure app services (where you web app is deployed).
+In production, put those secrets in the environment variables of azure app services (where your web app is deployed).

-## Secret
+## Secrets

-Right click on project, click on "Manage Secrets".
-It will open secret.json file
+Right click on a project, click on "Manage Secrets".
+It will open the `secret.json` file

 ```js
 {